Federal Court vs State Court

 What Is the Process for Federal vs State Cases?

-How cases progress vary significantly based on the type of case.
+How cases progress varies significantly based on the type of case.
 One case type that both federal and state courts have in common is criminal cases.
 While there are some similarities, each state has its own procedure, which typically varies based on the type of case and its severity.
-However, there are some general steps that are commonly seen in all cases:
+However, some general steps are commonly seen in all cases:

 Investigation